 An ODSC speaker is someone with proven data science expertise and a strong ability to present the latest languages, tools, and models used in data science and AI for business.
 These individuals are committed to sharing innovative ideas and contributing to the growth of open source software.

 Since its inception, the Open Data Science Conference has highlighted the significant contributions presenters make to the field of data science.
 Thanks to their participation, attendees have come to expect the highest quality talks, workshops, and training sessions.

-All submissions will received notification, regardless of status, by February 1st.
+All submissions will receive notification, regardless of status, by February 7th.
 All proposals submitted after this deadline will receive a response within three weeks.